-After making sure they knew they were still going to be pampered, we returned home, through a battle scared Bundanoon but were amazed and relieved to see how well the RFS has contained the outbreaks.
+After making sure they knew they were still going to be pampered, we returned home, through a battle scared Bundanoon, amazed and relieved to see how well the RFS had contained the outbreaks.

 It was good to be home but the following week was a strain.
-The wind had dropped so the fire was having a rest but It hadn’t gone anywhere, stayed active and occasionally made a successful run at the odd outlying property, destroying another home, many outbuildings and damaging property.
+Whilst the wind had dropped so the fire was having a rest, it hadn’t gone anywhere, stayed active and occasionally made a successful run at the odd outlying property, destroying another home, many outbuildings and damaging property.
 It wasn’t moving fast, just slowly encircling us and remaining menacing.

 Leaving your home for perhaps the last time before it is destroyed by fire is an odd thing to do, wandering around deciding what to save and what to sacrifice.
 We had already evacuated photos and important papers to the back of our car, and had some stuff in our Chippendale flat, but the majority of our lives were either in the house or in boxes in the garage underneath.
 What else should we take?
 Should I take my vinyl collection?
 My favourite Paul Smith claret velvet suit (it is better than it sounds….. or at least I think it is)?
 Jodie’s wedding dress?
 Various military statues that I had been presented by organisations I have worked with over the years?
 In the end all we grabbed was my father’s old sword (no home is complete without one) and Jodie’s old stuffed donkey from her childhood years and decided the rest is mostly replaceable.